simon-brooke/milkwood-java/README.txt

 Right, StreamTokenizer was a poor choice.
 It seems to be legacy.
 But schlurping the whole text into a string and then using StringTokenizer or String.split() looks a bad choice too, since I don't know how long the string is.
 H'mmmm...
 This is a problem I kind of don't need, since it's not key to the project, and the .endsWith(PERIOD) hack works around it.
 Concentate on output.

+New Git repository, and this time pushed out to Goldsmith, so that local power problems shouldn't affect it...

+Decluttered the TextGenerator class by moving the whole read stage into two new classes, Generator and Tokeniser.
+More declutter needed.